 There’s a reason the St. Louis Cardinals have such an iconic logo.
 It has a storied past, a distinct visual evolution, and a history of great players and championships.
 The Cardinals logo has come a long way and carried with it the hopes of multiple generations of Cardinals Nation fans.

-For more articles on brand identity, digital, and content, subscribe to our quarterly newsletter.
+For more articles on brand identity, digital, and content, sing up for our newsletter below.